Our therapy alliance

 Appointments

 It is best to come a maximum of 10 minutes early to a live appointment in the practice in order to avoid having to wait outside.
+If you find yourself running any more than a few minutes late for an appointment, it is helpful if you could let Calum know either via SMS or email.

 How long can we work together?